Degrees in Human Services

 An associate degree in human services will usually take about two years to complete, or a little over 60 credits of coursework.
 You can find these degrees at both community colleges, which only offer two-year programs, or four-year universities.

 With your human services degree, jobs you qualify for will be entry-level at best.
-The degree is an excellent choice for a low-cost, flexible way to get started on a four-year bachelor’s degree in the field, however, since many universities accept the two years of study at the associate level as fulfilling the first two years of a bachelor’s degree.
+The degree is an excellent choice for a low-cost, flexible way to get started on a four-year bachelor’s degree; however, many universities accept the two years of study at the associate level as fulfilling the first two years of a bachelor’s degree.

-The Differences Between Arts and Sciences Degree in Human Services
+The Differences Between Arts and Sciences Degrees in Human Services

-• Associate of Arts in Human Services (AA) – AA degrees may be the least common type of degree in human services at this level.
-On the surface, this seems a little strange, because arts degrees are known for their focus on the humanities… communication, reading, history, art, and social studies, the core foundation of the modern liberal arts degree.
+- Associate of Arts in Human Services (AA): AA degrees may be the least common type of degree in human services at this level.
 These degrees often offer a more well-rounded general education and cover topics outside the usual course of study in human services.

-• Associate of Science in Human Services (AS) – The AS degree is more common in human services studies.
-Science in this context doesn’t necessarily mean what you think of as science, the chemistry and biology and physics.
-Instead, it means the degree has a stronger focus on the practical elements of human services training, with less general coursework than an AA.
+- Associate of Science in Human Services (AS): The AS degree is more common in human services studies.
+It has a stronger focus on the practical elements of human services training, with less general coursework than an AA.

-• Associate of Applied Science in Human Services (AAS) – This is another type of sciences degree in human services that might be the most common one offered at the associate level.
+- Associate of Applied Science in Human Services (AAS): This type of science degree may be the most common one offered at the associate level.
 An AAS degree is focused almost entirely on the core topics of study needed by human service professionals.
 It aims to get graduates job-ready by the time of graduation, but is not always accepted for transfer to four-year programs because it contains few or no general studies courses.
 An AAS is more likely to offer certain specializations than the other degree types.

 Your choice in terms of getting a human services job won’t matter a great deal.
 The AAS will help you hit the ground running, but an AA or AS will be equally accepted by any employer.

-A Bachelor Degree in Human Services Forms The Strong Base of a Career
+A Bachelor’s Degree in Human Services Forms The Strong Base of a Career

 That’s because your coursework gets both broader and deeper than at the associate level.
 Almost all bachelor’s programs in human services are bachelor of science degrees, tightly focused on practical matters in the field.